 Treatments, including Hydroxyurea and blood transfusions, were not enough to prevent Alfaro’s sickle cell crises.
-So she was referred to Dr. Lazaros Lekakis, the principal investigator for the national STRIDE-2 Trial.
+She started seeing Dr. Lazaros Lekakis, the principal investigator for the national STRIDE-2 Trial.
 The study compares outcomes of bone marrow transplantation versus supportive care for young adults with severe sickle cell disease.

-The Nicaraguan woman was born with this hereditary, red cell blood disorder and became a patient of hematologist Dr. Thomas Harrington, when she moved to Miami in her early 20s.
+Born with this hereditary, red cell blood disorder, this Nicaraguan woman became a patient of hematologist Dr. Thomas Harrington when she moved to Miami in her early 20s.

 “She had very severe disease, excruciating pain and was hospitalized frequently,” said Dr. Harrington, a sickle cell expert at the University of Miami Health System.

-These episodes are known as “crises” because of the severe, even life-threatening nature of the attacks.
+These episodes, or crises, are severe and even life-threatening.
 Pain, severe anemia and organ damage are common.
 Strokes, respiratory failure and other organ failure can be life-threatening complications.

 Alfaro had the transplant in December, and four months later says she has never felt better.
 She was very fortunate to have a perfect match in her one sibling, her brother William.
 The chance of a match is about 1 in 5, so most patients do not have this option.